Sleep Diary Template: 2-Week CBT-I Log for Insomnia

 Key Takeaways

-- A sleep diary is the foundation of CBT for Insomnia (CBT-I), the most effective long-term treatment for chronic insomnia.
+• A sleep diary template is the foundation of CBT-I, the gold-standard treatment for chronic insomnia recommended by the American Academy of Sleep Medicine.

 That precision is what a sleep diary provides.
-And two weeks of it is the starting point for every CBT-I treatment program.
+Two weeks of it is the standard baseline for every CBT-I program, mirroring the Consensus Sleep Diary developed by sleep researchers and used in clinical trials.

-This guide gives you a complete, ready-to-use sleep diary template for two weeks of logging.
-It follows the same structure used in clinical CBT-I settings.
+This sleep diary template is built around those same fields.
 Fill it in every morning within the first 30 minutes of waking.
 Estimate where you’re uncertain.
 Be honest on the bad nights, because those are the most useful data points you have.

-If you want to understand the reasoning behind each field before you start tracking, read our guide on what CBT-I therapists track and why.
-If you want to understand why sleep hygiene alone hasn’t been enough, see why good habits don’t fix chronic insomnia.
+If you want the reasoning behind each field before you start, read our guide on what CBT-I therapists track and why.
+If you’ve already tried the standard sleep hygiene playbook and it hasn’t held, see why hygiene alone doesn’t resolve chronic insomnia, or visit the Clarity insomnia page for the full toolkit.

 How to Use This Template